Christa Fontana

 Christa Fontana was an Italian luger who competed in the late 1970s and early 1980s.
-A natural track luger, she won a silver medal in the women's singles event at the 1980 FIL World Luge Natural Track Championships in Passeier, Italy.

-Fontana also earned a silver medal in the women's singles event at the 1979 FIL European Luge Natural Track Championships in Aosta, Italy.
+As a natural luger, she won a silver medal in the women's singles event at the 1980 FIL World Luge Natural Track Championships in Passeier, Italy, as well as one in the women's singles event at the 1979 FIL European Luge Natural Track Championships in Aosta.